Heart disease is actually a complication that might affect individuals with diabetes if their condition is not managed well for a long period.

 How to Prevent Heart Disease?

 Managing weight through a balanced diet and regular exercise is important.
-Also, quitting smoking and reducing alcohol intake is important.
+Also, quitting smoking and reducing alcohol intake are important.
 Moreover, it is important to check blood pressure and cholesterol at least once each year.

 In both treatment and prevention, it is vital to control blood glucose levels.
 According to research reducing Hba1c by 1 percent lowers the risk of heart failure by 16 percent in individuals with type 2 diabetes.